IORoot/wp-plugin__menus--extended/README.md

 See the `examples` folder.

 ###  3.3. <a name='CSS'></a>CSS
-For the show/hide functionality of the sub-menus you need to include the following CSS.
+For the show/hide functionality of the sub-menus you need to include the following CSS on your webpage.
 (PostCSS / SASS)

 ```css
 /* SASS */